How Much Does a Sprinkler System Cost?

-According to HouseLogic, a professionally installed sprinkler system for quarter-acre lot will run between $3,000 and $4,000.
-Doing the job yourself, however, would save significant cash, ringing up at around $1,500.
-If your landscape watering needs are relatively simple or you only need to sprinkle a portion of your yard, you may very well wish to go it alone.
+According to data from Lawn Love, a professionally installed sprinkler system for an average yard measuring 1,000 to 3,000 square meters will run between $500 and $1,500 (CAD 700 and CAD 2,100).
+Doing the job yourself, however, would save significant cash, ringing up at around $130 to $260 (CAD 180 to CAD 360).
+If your landscape watering needs are relatively simple, or you only need to sprinkle a portion of your yard, you may very well wish to go it alone.

 One important consideration to take into account before you begin is to measure your home's water pressure, which you can do by attaching a pressure gauge to your hose bib.
 Most sprinkler systems best operate around 30 psi (pounds per square inch of pressure) or more, so if your pressure is lower than that, you'll need a system designed for a more minimal flow.